 This Week in Government Affairs

-Join us for our premier event of the year which will take place Wednesday, September 21 – Friday, September 23, at The Sagamore Resort, Bolton Landing, New York.
-Our Keynote Speaker this year is Pulitzer Prize-Winning and Investigative Reporter Bob Woodward.
-Click here for more information on registration and sponsorship & exhibit opportunities.
+- 2016 Annual Meeting – Please join The Business Council for its premier event of the year, which will take place September 21 - September 23 at The Sagamore Resort in Bolton Landing, New York.
+The keynote speaker this year is Pulitzer Prize-winner and investigative reporter Bob Woodward.
+Click here for more information on registration and for sponsorship and exhibit opportunities.

 - More upcoming events

 Please save the dates for these other upcoming Business Council events in 2016: Made in New York Expo, Wednesday, October 19 at the Rochester Institute of Technology in Rochester, New York; and the 2016 Annual Environment Conference, November 14 – November 16 at The Saratoga Hilton in Saratoga, New York.